suhail3535/JavaScript-Practice/FrontendInterview(HTML,CSS,JavaScriptREACT)/redmi.md

 Q4-What is a semantic HTML element?

-Answer: Semantic HTML elements clearly describe their meaning in a human- and machine-readable way.
+Answer: Semantic HTML elements are those elements that clearly describe their meaning to the developer and web browser for S.E.O.
 Examples:- <nav> ,<main> ,<article>, <section>, <header>, and <footer>.
 <article>
   <h2>Article Title</h2>